Possesives

 - It belongs to the school.

-Point 5: In summary, there are four ways to show possession.
+Point 5: There are four common ways to show possession in English.

 - It is her cup. (possessive adjective)